“The hardest thing in the world to understand is the income tax.” ~Albert Einstein

 The filing deadline is April 15, unless you live outside the US.
 An extension is available for six-months, the same as for individual tax returns.

-Arizona Tax Credits
+Arizona Tax Credits for 2019

 Arizona Qualifying Charitable Organization Tax Credit